 We found 5 internists who accept MultiPlan near Monroe, NY.

 Dr. Robert Menezes' specialty is general internal medicine.
-He studied medicine at Louisiana State University School of Medicine in New Orleans.
-His average rating from his patients is 3.5 stars out of 5.
-Dr. Menezes is in-network for several insurance carriers, including Amerigroup, POMCO, and Blue Cross/Blue Shield.
-He speaks Spanish.
-He is professionally affiliated with St. Anthony Community Hospital.
+He has received a 5.0 out of 5 star rating by his patients.
+Dr. Menezes accepts several insurance carriers, including Amerigroup, POMCO, and Blue Cross/Blue Shield.
+He graduated from Louisiana State University School of Medicine in New Orleans.
+He is conversant in Spanish.
+Dr. Menezes is affiliated with St. Anthony Community Hospital.

 Conditions / Treatments